COVID-19 vaccination in Malaysia: Cases of volunteers illegally obtaining recipient's phone number and private information after vaccination

 There have been reports on social media of some volunteers from vaccination centres obtaining the phone numbers and private information of recipients and sending them unsolicited messages after, breaching the Personal Data Protection Act 2012.
 One user posted about a military personnel illegally obtaining his sister's phone number and sending unsolicited messages to her.
 It was believed that the personnel managed to memorise the sister's information from her MySejahtera profile which contained the user's name, MyKad number and phone number.
 The user's mother happened to snap a photo of the personnel.
-JKJAV announced the that they will take disciplinary action towards the individuals.
+JKJAV announced that they will take disciplinary action towards the individuals.
 Many have since posted about such experiences online, most of which have occurred to women.
 It is unclear if the perpetrators besides a Kuala Lumpur PPV staffer have faced disciplinary action.

 Since the start of the National COVID-19 Immunisation Programme, multiple women have taken to social media saying they received text messages from on-duty staff – including those administering the jab – who got their contact details from MySejahtera or the vaccination forms they signed.
 Despite many Malaysians slamming such actions as a breach of personal data and privacy, the issue remains.